Art History 101

 Futurism was mainly an Italian movement that sought to capture the movement and dynamism of modern life.
 Particularly in Italy, the weight of the past was so heavy, that Futurism aimed to break free from it and jump into modernity.

 In Futurism, objects are captured in motion, and the art itself is full of lines and spirals in repetition to convey dynamism.
-Modern objects like cars, street lights, speeding trains, steamships, frequently appear in paintings to convey that progressive attitude.
+Modern objects like cars, street lights, speeding trains, and steamships, frequently appear in paintings to convey that progressive attitude.
 War and industrialization were often glorified.
 The idea was to portray modernity and innovation.

 Art History 101: Gino Severini, Armored Train in Action.
 Soldiers inside an armored train, Futurism, painting by Gino Severini